Compressive Statistical Learning with Random Feature Moments: A general compression framework for statistical learning

-For large collection size $n$, the term $\norm{\SketchingOperatorProb(\instProb-\empProb)}_{2}$ becomes small and~\eqref{eq:MainRiskBound} shows that compressive learning will benefit from accurate excess risk guarantees provided the model $\Model$ and the feature function $\SketchingOperator$ (or equivalently the sketching operator $\SketchingOperatorProb$) are chosen so that: \begin{enumerate} \item the LRIP~\eqref{eq:lowerRIP} holds; \item the distance $\distIOP(\instProb,\Model)$ is ``small''; this vague notion will be exploited in Section~\ref{sec:choosemodel} below to guide our choice of $\Model$, and will be made more concrete on examples in Sections~\ref{sec:clustering} and~\ref{sec:gmm}; \item this holds for a ``small'' value of $\nMeasures$, as we also seek to design compact sketches and, eventually, tractable algorithms to learn from them. \end{enumerate} All the above considerations will guide our choice of model set $\Model$ and feature function $\SketchingOperator$.
+For large collection size $n$ drawn i.i.d. according to $\Prob$, the term $\norm{\SketchingOperatorProb(\Prob)-\SketchingOperatorProb(\empProb)}_{2}$ becomes small and~\eqref{eq:MainBoundExcessRisk} shows that compressive learning will benefit from accurate excess risk guarantees provided the model $\Model$ and the feature function $\SketchingOperator$ (or equivalently the sketching operator $\SketchingOperatorProb$) are chosen so that: \begin{enumerate} \item the LRIP~\eqref{eq:lowerRIP_excess} holds; ideally for a ``small'' value of $\nMeasures$, as we also seek to design compact sketches and, eventually, tractable algorithms to learn from them. \item the distance $ \distIOPexgen_{\hyp^{\star}_{\Prob}}(\Prob,\Model)$ is ``small''; this vague notion will be exploited in Section~\ref{sec:choosemodel} below to guide our choice of model set $\Model$, and will be made more concrete on examples. \end{enumerate}

+We illustrate the improvement obtained for the bias term with respect to the coarser analysis on the toy example of median estimation considered previously.
+In that setting we have $\hyp^\star_{\Prob} = \Med(\Prob)$, and for $\mProb = \delta_x \in \Model$: